You probably have a bunch of different feelings, thoughts, and ideas when the topic of the Bible comes up.

 Fast forward to the New Testament: Jesus tells us in John 15:7 to abide in his word.
 In Colossians 3:16, Paul writes that “the word of Christ [should] richly dwell within you.”

 Scripture should be on our hearts.

 We should be meditating on and abiding in it day and night.

 It should richly dwell within us.

-This seems all well and good, but how do we actually do this?
-With the right attitude and perspective?
-Without feeling guilty or filled with shame when we forget?
-Or bored when we feel forced?
-And is there grace when we don’t accomplish this perfectly?
+This seems all well and good, but how do we actually do this with the right attitude and perspective?
+Especially when routines get stale and the Bible starts to feel boring?

-Let’s briefly look at what some of these words mean, before diving into some practical steps to help us learn and apply how to abide, or dwell, in Scripture well.
+Let’s briefly look at what some of these words mean, before diving into some practical ideas of how to abide, or dwell, in Scripture well.